JohnLavender474/Megaman-Maverick/README.md

 ### Opening Text

-“In the year 20XX…
+    In the year 20XX…

     The world still bears the scars of the Roboenza Incident.

     To prevent another disaster, humanity imposed strict laws:

     robots are now monitored constantly, their every thought and action under watch.

     This peace came at a cost.

     Only the wealthy can afford robots now, while the rest are made to compete.

     Divisions grow deeper—some humans advocate for coexistence,

     others demand robots' destruction.

     Even Mega Man, once a hero, faces controversy:

     a symbol of hope to some, an enabler of injustice to others.

     But now, chaos returns.
 A rogue group of robots, The Mavericks,

     rises to challenge humanity.
 Mega Man must once again

-fight to protect the city, even as doubts about his role linger…"
+    fight to protect the city, even as doubts about his role linger…

 ### Intro Stage: Mega City's Ruins